 Since the mid-2000s, plenty of software developers have been making their software available for people to download and modify.
 It makes it easier for other people to build off the shoulders of giants.

 Thus, it makes sense that CRM developers would take advantage of open-source libraries.
-But why would you want open-source CRM apart from wanting to develop your own?
+But why would you want open source CRM software apart from wanting to develop your own?

-If you have the resources to exploit open-source software, you’ll find plenty of advantages to using it in your business.
-Here are a few advantages:
+If If you have the resources to exploit open-source software, you’ll find plenty of advantages to using it in your business.
+Here are just a few:

 The spirit of open-source software is freedom and sharing.
 If you don’t care about support, most open-source software will give you the base code for free.
 Why?
 Because they believe that what they have should be shared and used and improved by all.